Is my Mom a Narcissist?

 Why She Does It

 The mother who needs to win needs to feel special because, deep down, she is insecure.
-She may look confident on the outside, but inside, her feelings of inadequacy can only overcome by making you feel “less-than.”
+She may look confident on the outside, but inside, her feelings of inadequacy can only be overcome by making you feel “less-than.”

 Mom isn’t worried about your self-esteem—she’s far more driven to elevate her own lest she falls into the abyss of unworthiness.
 It’s a slippery slope for her.
 Give you a leg up and down she goes.
 Her need to defeat you or at least keep you in your place is a cruel consequence of her insecurity.
 Constantly one-upping you or putting you down allows Mom to feel superior and, more importantly, relevant.